 Check the Yellow Pages, and you'll find more than a dozen scrap metal dealers in Marion County alone.
 In the past some have been charged with buying stolen property, but a fairly new ordinance has made that more difficult.

-It requires scrap dealers to make a copy of a government-issued ID, take a picture of the seller and what he or she is selling and not only record the items but enter them in what's called the Leads online data system.
+It requires scrap dealers to make a copy of a government-issued ID, take a picture of the seller and what he or she is selling and not only record the items but enter them in what's called the

 It also requires "scrappers" to buy a $268 hauler's permit.